EV Charging for UK Holiday Lets: The Complete 2026 Guide for Owners and Operators

 - Use an MID-approved meter - required by law (Measuring Instruments Directive) if you bill based on actual consumption.
 Non-MID meters leave you unable to enforce payment.

-- Never exceed your supplier's unit rate — OFGEM's Maximum Resale Price Direction applies.
+- Use your supplier's unit rate as your ceiling - Ofgem currently excludes EV charging from MRP, but billing this way is still the safest approach ahead of likely rule changes.
 As of April 2026, the typical rate is 27–30p/kWh.
 You can add reasonable service fees on top.

 - Treat owner stays separately - meter readings should be recorded at guest check-in and check-out; personal charging must not be billed to guests.